readium/webpub-manifest/profiles/divina.md

 The goal of this specification is to provide a profile dedicated to digital visual narratives (Divina) for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

+## 1. Declaring conformance with the Divina profile

+In order to declare that it conforms to the Divina Profile, a Readium Web Publication Manifest <strong class="rfc">must</strong>:

+- include a `conformsTo` property in its `metadata` section, with `https://readium.org/webpub-manifest/profiles/divina` as one of its values
+- use `application/divina+json` as its media type

-While the Divina Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/divina+json`.
+While the Divina Manifest is technically a profile of the Readium Web Publication Manifest, the use of its dedicated media type is recommended to maximize compatibility with applications that may target comics/manga specifically.

 ## 2. Listing Resources